AeroCross/ci-wp/README.md

-## ci-wp
+# ci-wp

 Small Codeigniter model that serves as an interface for Wordpress.
-It performs basic operations such as getting an users informations, getting the latest posts or retrieving comments or categories.
+It performs basic operations such as getting an users information, getting the latest posts or retrieving comments or categories.

-## Requirements
+### Requirements

-- [Codeigniter 2.1](http://codeigniter.com) (tested with the latest commit of the develop branch as of 21/11/2011=
+- [Codeigniter 2.1](http://codeigniter.com) - tested with the latest commit of the develop branch as of 21/11/2011.
 - [Wordpress 3.1](http://wordpress.org) - database only.
 You don't actually _need_ the application, but it will make a lot easier to post stuff into the database through it.

 It might be backwards compatible with previous versions of Wordpress and Codeigniter.

-## To-do's:
+### To-do's:

 1. Add full CRUD functionality
 2. Add getComments, getPage, and getTags

-## Instructions:
+# Instructions:

 Just copy the __wp.php__ file into application/models and load it into your controller: